pieter-van-prooijen/tv-ad-pricing-table/README.md

 The _request.sh_ and _upload.sh_ scripts contain curl invocations to exercise the REST endpoints directly.

 # Caveats
-+ The application uses basic authentication over plain HTTP, normally you would oonly use this over https (and enforce it with redirects and strict transport security headers).
++ The application uses basic authentication over plain HTTP, normally you would only use this over https (and enforce it with redirects and strict transport security headers).
 Another way to secure the REST service would be using some form of authentication token, like JSON Web Tokens.